OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/azure-stack/azure-stack-powershell-configure-quickstart.md

   -RequiredVersion 1.2.10 `
   -Force

-# Download Azure Stack tools from GitHub and import hello connect module
+# Download Azure Stack tools from GitHub and import the connect module
 cd \

 invoke-webrequest `